Verdict expected in rapper A$AP Rocky’s Swedish case

-STOCKHOLM (AP) - A Swedish court will rule Wednesday whether American rapper A$AP Rocky is guilty of assault for his role in a June 30 street brawl in Stockholm.
+STOCKHOLM (AP) - A Swedish court will rule Wednesday on whether American rapper A$AP Rocky is guilty of assault for his role in a June 30 street brawl in Stockholm.

 The artist, whose real name is Rakim Mayers, earlier pleaded self-defense and said he had tried to avoid a confrontation with two men who he said were persistently following his entourage.
 One of them picked a fight with one of Mayers’ bodyguards, the rapper told the Stockholm District Court.